An Evoking from the Stars - XTales (Aliens, Love, 10-20 mins., Creepypasta)

 "Why would you do it?"

-He didn't say a word.
+The man didn't say a word.
 He couldn't.
-He freed himself and turned his back to us, and then without any warning, he started crying.
-"I was selfish," he let those words out crying.
+He freed himself and turned his back to us, and then he started crying.
+"I was selfish," he let those words out, crying.
 "I didn't want to lose my daughter, my only family."

 None of us said anything.
-We just let him cry it out.
+We just let the man cry it out.
 After a minute, he calmed down and began his tale.
-Now we both were listening.
+Now, we both were listening.

-"So, I left that planet, travelled through the stars and ended up here.
-I thought that you would forget him, but you kept crying and calling for him.
+"So I left that planet, travelled through the stars and ended up here.
+I thought you would forget everything, but you kept crying and calling for this man here.
 I changed your memories so that you wouldn't remember anything."

 "How could you do this to me?
 To your daughter?" she asked.
 Her eyes were filled with tears, and her voice was breaking.

 "I'm sorry.
 I was selfish.
 I didn't think about anyone else.
-Forgive me," he said and started crying again.
+Forgive me," the father started crying again.

 "You could still fix this," I said.
 "Uncover her memories.
 She deserves this."